alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 </vector>
 ```

 In each scenario, the following will be displayed to the screen.
-Make sure you understand how the different orderings of the groups affect how each icon ends up being displayed.
+Toggle the checkboxes below to see how enabling and disabling certain transformations affects the final result!

 {% include posts/2016/10/22/includes2_transforming_paths_demo.html %}

-Transformations are widely used to animate icons. **Figure 3** shows three examples of icons that depend on group transformations in order to be animated.
+The ability to chain together `group` transformations makes them an extremely powerful technique, enabling us to achieve a variety of cool effects. **Figure 3** below gives three such examples:

 * The _expand/collapse icon_ is drawn using two paths.
 When clicked, the two straight lines are simultaneously rotated 90° and a `<group>` containing the two paths is vertically translated in order to create the effect.

 * The _alarm clock icon_ draws its bells using two rectangular paths.
-When clicked, a `<group>` containing the two paths is repeatedly rotated about the center in order to create the alarm clock ringing effect.
+When clicked, a `<group>` containing these two paths is repeatedly rotated about the center, making it look as if the alarm clock is ringing.

 * The _radio button icon_ animation is one of my favorites because of its clever simplity.
 The radio button is drawn using two paths: a filled inner dot and a stroked outer ring.
-Perhaps surprisingly, only two properties need to be animated.
-For example, in order to animate from an unchecked to checked state:
+Surprisingly, only three elements need to be animated.
+For example, when animating from an unchecked to checked state, the following attributes are animated:

     | Time  | Outer ring `strokeWidth` | Outer ring `scale{X,Y}` | Inner dot `scale{X,Y}` |
     |-------|--------------------------|-------------------------|------------------------|